-While I typically make jam (Damsons make some of my favorite jam), this year I went in a slightly different direction and turned them into a sweet and savory Asian plum sauce.
+While I typically make jam (Damsons make some of my favorite jam), this year I went in a slightly different direction and turned them into a sweet and savory Chinese-style plum sauce.
 Cooked low and slow for over an hour with a flavorful mix of ingredients, this homemade plum sauce is a definite winner in my mind.
 I can just imagine it slathered on a gorgeous duck breast, or thinned with a bit of soy sauce and rice vinegar for dipping hot and crispy egg rolls.

 Be sure to click through for the recipe and download the free printable canning labels to dress up your own jars!